aditiagarwal16/aditi.intern-fb/react_hooks.md

 - The component does not pass functions to children
 - The child component is not memoized with React.memo
 - The component is simple and extra optimization adds unnecessary complexity

+# How does useMemo improve performance?

+useMemo improves performance by memoizing the result of expensive calculations so they only recompute when their dependencies change.
+This prevents unnecessary recalculations on every render, which is especially important when performing heavy computations or rendering large lists.

+# When should you avoid using useMemo?

+You should avoid using useMemo for simple calculations because it adds overhead.
+If the computation is cheap, the memoization process can actually make performance worse instead of better. useMemo should only be used when the calculation is noticeably expensive.

+# What happens if you remove useMemo from your implementation?

+Without useMemo, the expensive calculation runs on every render, even when unrelated state updates.
+This causes lag, freezes, higher CPU usage, and noticeable performance issues.
+With useMemo removed, clicking a button unrelated to the calculation still triggers the heavy function again.